 - Students with disabilities shall not be required to submit any proof or documentation to Lakeview College of Nursing prior to use of service animals, such as proof that the animal has been certified, trained, or licensed as a service animal.

-- Individuals accompanied by a service animal on campus, but who do not require any additional disability-related accommodations, are not required to register their disability with Lakeview College of Nursing, nor is such individual required to submit a request for a reasonable accommodation to receive access to his or her service animal.
+- Individuals accompanied by a service animal on campus, who do not require any additional disability-related accommodations are not required to register their disability with Lakeview College of Nursing, nor is such individual required to submit a request for a reasonable accommodation to receive access to his or her service animal.

 - Lakeview College of Nursing personnel shall not inquire about the nature or extent of a person's disability to determine whether a person's animal qualifies as a service animal.

 - When it is not readily apparent that a dog is a service animal, Lakeview College of Nursing personnel may make two inquiries to determine whether the dog qualifies as a service animal, which is:

 - Is the dog required because of a disability?

 - What work or task has the dog been trained to perform?

 - Each service animal must be trained to control waste elimination, absent illness or accident.
 A harness or leash must control each service animal or another tether unless the disabled person cannot hold those, or use of a harness, leash, or tether would interfere with the service animal’s performance of its work or tasks.
 In such instances, the service animal must be kept under control by voice, signals, or other effective means.
 All service animals must be accompanied and closely monitored by their owners at all times.

 - Any person with a service animal on any Lakeview College of Nursing property or clinical site shall be responsible and liable for any injury or damage caused by the said animal and shall hold harmless and indemnify Lakeview College of Nursing against any claim or injury involving a said animal.